nicoleump/ga-dsiplus/roadmap/week08/readme.md

 ## Homework

-Check your class calendar for HW due next Tuesday at 7 pm
+Check your class calendar for HW due next Monday at 7 pm

 ## Further Reading/ Resources: